 The consequences of climate change and insecurity are affecting pastoralists’ mobility.
-Their traditional means of searching for natural resources to decide on their transhumance are now uncertain, expensive and risky.
+Their traditional means to search for natural resources and decide on their migration, are made uncertain, expensive and risky.
 However, livestock mobility in arid areas is essential for their survival, and is a key feature in pastoralists’ food security.

-The STAMP GARBAL service makes use of a combination of satellite data and information collected by pastoralists themselves in their vicinity; all crucial to support decisions on herd movements, save time and money and, consequently, improve their livestock productivity.
+STAMP project relies on a combination of satellite data and information collected by pastoralists themselves in their vicinity; all more crucial than each other, to anticipate their movements, save time and money and, consequently, improve their livestock productivity.

 SNV is an international non-profit development organization established in the Netherlands in 1965.
 It has been active in developing countries for more than 50 years, and now operates in 30 countries in Africa, Asia and Latin America.
 SNV is dedicated to a society in which all people, regardless of race, class or gender, enjoy the freedom to pursue their own sustainable development.

 Known for its strong ability to implement and administer complex and large programs for many donors, SNV supports a portfolio of activities worth €130 million per year.
 Through the implementation of projects, advisory services, a knowledge network and advocacy support, SNV experts strengthen the capacity of local communities, businesses and organizations to become self-reliant, more effective and contribute to the reduction of extreme poverty and good governance.